samjdedes/MRI_brain_scan_tumor_detection/README.md

 ## Data Preparation

-After sourcing data, it was loaded, duplicates removed, and resized to work with the format of Convolutional Neural Network.
+After sourcing data, it was loaded using cv2 and duplicate images were removed with custom functions.
+The images were then resized and reshaped to work with the format of Convolutional Neural Network.
 To create a more robust model, ImageDataGenerator was used to create altered images used in tandem with original images.